The age you can claim your State Pension from depends on when you were born. You can check when you’ll reach State Pension age.

-The State Pension age for women is increasing to become equal to the State Pension age for men (65) by November 2018.
+The State Pension age for men is currently 65.
+The State Pension Age for women is increasing to become 65 by November 2018.